eliocamp/metamer/README.md

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="100%" />

-Finally, we can animate the whole thing.
+We can animate the whole thing.
 Since 9727 metamers is overkill, first we keep only 200 of them.

 ``` r
 library(gganimate)